-Mong-Koo Chung is the current Chairman & CEO of Hyundai Motor Co. & Kia Motors Corp.
-Although his father Chung Ju Yung was the original founder of the Hyundai Group, it is Mong-Koo Chung that is credited with the success of Hyundai Motors.
+Mong-Koo Chung, former Chairman & CEO of Hyundai Motor Co. & Kia Motors Corp, is the Chairman of both Hyundai Motor Company and Hyundai Motor Group.
+Although his father Chung Juyung was the original founder of the Hyundai Group, it is Mong-Koo Chung that is credited with the success of Hyundai Motor.

 By 1986, Hyundai entered the US market with the Excel, a product that Fortune magazine nominated as “Best Product #10, primarily because of its affordability, but not its quality or reliability.
 The Excel recorded 176,000 sales in its first year, a record for a new model from a new manufacturer.
 New models, like the Sonata, were being launched, and by 1990 Hyundai had built its 4 millionth car.
 While the volume was rewarding, the image deficiency caused by low levels of customer satisfaction and a perception of “cheap” were providing strong headwinds to Hyundai’s sales goals in the (then) world’s largest market, the US.
 Hyundai had serious image problems.
 In 1996, Chung JY began to turn management of the Hyundai Motor Group over to his son, Mong-Koo Chung, from his brother.
 Chung had been serving as the Chief Executive of the Hyundai Motor Service organization.
 As Chung JY’s oldest living son, it was a matter of inheritance that was fortunately coupled with impeccable business skills.